GoDevOp/land-use-public-comment/README.md

 ## Resources

-Additional [information and sample data](http://www.arcgis.com/home/item.html?id=76671a0cf4954b3bad18ac2ef06346b2) are available for the application.
+Additional [information](http://links.esri.com/localgovernment/tryit/LandUsePublicComment/) are available for the application.

 Learn more about Esri's [ArcGIS for Local Government maps and apps](http://solutions.arcgis.com/local-government/).